 The widespread adoption of 5G will jumpstart a fourth industrial revolution by connecting existing technology to super-high-speed smart connectivity, with the potential to create millions of jobs.

-The quantum-safe XQ Message (XQ) platform has been successfully deployed at the Indiana 5G Zone’s Advanced Innovation & Test Lab.
+The quantum-safe XQ Message (XQ) platform has been successfully deployed at the 5G lab.
 XQ provides a future-proof data protection solution for IoT systems by eliminating the need to write code; agents in 5G gateways and mobile edge computing (MEC) nodes automatically update the algorithms.